Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "downloadFailed", listenerFunc: DownloadFailedListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for download fail event in the App, let you know when download has fail finished
+Listen for download fail event in the App, and let you know when the download has failed finished

 | Param              | Type                                                                      |
 | ------------------ | ------------------------------------------------------------------------- |